Skip to main content

 The CPG loyalty programmes that deliver the strongest commercial results share a few common characteristics.

-They are genuinely consumer-centric.
-The reward proposition starts with what the target consumer values, not with what is cheapest to offer.
-The registration journey is tested obsessively to remove friction.
-Communication is personalised from the start, even if the early personalisation is relatively simple.
+Consumer-centricity comes first.
+The reward proposition starts with what the target consumer values, not with what is cheapest to offer, and the registration journey gets tested obsessively to remove friction.
+Personalisation is there from the start, even if the early version is relatively simple.

-They have strong trade engagement.
-The retailer knows about the programme before it launches.
-Where possible, the retailer is a partner rather than a bystander, and the data arrangement reflects that.
+Trade engagement tends to separate the programmes that last from the ones that quietly fade.
+The retailer knows about the programme before it launches, and where possible is a partner rather than a bystander, with the data arrangement reflecting that, in the way Nectar360 formalises data-sharing between Sainsbury's and its FMCG suppliers.
 In-store point-of-sale material drives awareness and registration from the first day of availability.

-They are built to measure from day one.
-The analytics infrastructure is in place before the programme goes live, not retrofitted after the first quarterly review.
-The team knows exactly what metrics they are tracking and what action they will take if those metrics are off-track.
+Measurement is built in, not retrofitted.
+The analytics infrastructure is in place before the programme goes live, not added after the first disappointing quarterly review, and the team knows exactly what they are tracking and what they will do if those numbers slip.

-And they are run by people who have done it before.
-FMCG loyalty programmes have a specific set of operational challenges (packaging timelines, fraud management, retailer relationships, high-volume fulfilment) that are easiest to navigate with experienced partners who have dealt with them across multiple deployments.
+None of this happens by accident.
+FMCG loyalty programmes carry a specific set of operational challenges, packaging timelines, fraud management, retailer relationships, high-volume fulfilment, that are easiest to navigate with partners who have dealt with them across multiple deployments before.

 Turning One-Time Buyers Into Brand Loyalists